Prometheus-X-association/t-ai-lola/README.md

 # Requirements

-This program works only on Linux 64bits and MacOS (not tested).
+This program works only on Linux 64bits and MacOS.
 Nextflow does not work with full capabilities on Windows system's.

 - python >= 3.10 (used for the sandbox)
 - pip >= 22.0 (to install python dependencies.
 See [Installation](#installation) to set-up python environment)